mbbau/Data_cleaning_project/README.md

   )

 ```
 So, why if it is so simple in M, we want to do this in SQL?
-This is because we want to make all the transformations as close to source of the data as posible, in order to fully leverage the compute power of the Data Base.
+This is because we want to make all the transformations as close to source of the data as possible, in order to fully leverage the compute power of the Data Base.

-## Normalization and Standardization
+### Normalization and Standardization

 As mentioned in the introduction, having consistency and clarity with the values in every column is vital to achieve the best results possible in our analysis.